Upgrading your Exchange version

 Exchange administrators must use the control panel to manage public folders.

-Public folder administration actions such as create, edit, or moving of public folders in Outlook is disabled for Exchange users.
+The environment disables public folder administration actions such as creating, editing, or moving public folders in Outlook for Exchange users.

-User permissions such as granting read, edit, or delete access are not available.
+You cannot use user permissions such as granting read, edit, or delete access.

-The spam handling in Exchange 2013 and later is different from Exchange 2007 and 2010.
+The spam handling in Exchange 2013 and later differs from Exchange 2007 and 2010.
 Exchange mailboxes no longer use the quarantine manager, and any spam messages sent to users go to the junk or spam folder.

 The domain quarantine still receives spam messages for other Exchange addresses such as contacts, distribution lists, public folders, and resources.
 You can set a user’s spam to go to the domain quarantine, but only an administrator can access this quarantine manager.

 You can contact Support to schedule an Exchange upgrade at any time.
 You can request this migration through Support via ticket, chat, or phone call.

 Frequently asked questions

 This section provides answers to questions that you might have about the Exchange 2016 migration.

 Do I need to change my Mail Exchange records?